djfun/audio-visualizer-python/README.md

 # Installation
-## Installation on Ubuntu 22.04
+## Installation on Ubuntu 24.04
-* Install dependencies: `sudo apt install ffmpeg python3-pip python3-pyqt5`
+* Install dependencies: `sudo apt install ffmpeg pipx python3-pyqt5`
-    * You may wish to install the app within an isolated Python environment so it doesn't affect other Python packages on your system.
-You can do this easily using [Pipx](https://pypi.org/project/pipx/): replace `python3-pip` with `pipx` in the apt command above, then use `pipx` instead of `pip` to automatially install Python apps in isolated environments.
-* Download this repo and run `pip install .` in this directory (or use `pipx` for isolation)
+* Download this repo and run `pipx install .` in this directory
 * Run the program with `avp` from terminal
-* Or try double-clicking the graphical shortcut ("run" or "execute" the file if asked)

 ## Installation on Windows